Khangnguyen04/seattle-crime-data/README.md

    ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/2188c911-bbc0-46ea-a5cf-531c72e5168c)

+   (All of these visualizations can be found in MCPP Community Summary Dashboard)

    We can conlude that higher crime rates in a community may correlate to how dense the population is in that community, however other factors such as community wealth, poverty, and ethnic backgrounds could play a factor into high crime rates as well.
 The top five communities with lowest crime rates typically have populations 10000 and below, while higher crime rate communities have more than 29000.